pbatard/rufus/README.txt

   Use either Visual Studio 2013, WDK 7.1 (Windows Driver Kit) or MinGW and then invoke the .sln, wdk_build.cmd or configure/make respectively.

-  Note that, since Rufus is a OSI compliant Open Source project, you are entitled to download and use the *freely available* Visual Studio 2013 Community Edition to build, run or develop for Rufus.
+  Note that, since Rufus is an OSI compliant Open Source project, you are entitled to download and use the *freely available* Visual Studio 2013 Community Edition to build, run or develop for Rufus.
 As per the Visual Studio Community Edition license this applies regardless of whether you are an individual or a corporate user.